1.0 General Information

 Journal vouchers are created to correct distribution coding errors on

-vouchers.
 Users must relate them to the original voucher.
-However, the entire
+However, the

-distribution coding sequence must be entered online because the coding does not
+entire distribution coding sequence must be entered online because the

-with a positive dollar amount.
-Update the field(s) where the distribution
+but with a positive dollar amount.
+Update the field(s) where the

 A. Journal vouchers require approval, budget check and voucher post, but

-Regular vouchers are used to pay employees, vendors or other state agencies.
+Regular vouchers are used to pay employees, vendors, or other state

-This voucher style is created by copying from a source document (purchase order
+agencies.
+This voucher style is created by copying from a source document

-must have the approval of the Comptroller's Accounts Payable Division.
-Regular vouchers must
+approval of the Comptroller's Central Accounts Payable Division.
+Regular

 Reversal vouchers are used to reverse or "take back" a voucher that has